 Truck Drivers And Drowsy Driving

-According to the Department of Health and Human Services, truck drivers should aim for 8-9 hours’ sleep (rather than the standard 6-8 hours’ sleep).
+According to the Department of Health and Human Services, truck drivers should get 8-9 hours of sleep.

 If you’re a long-distance driver, consider the following tips:

-- Tell friends and family – If friends and family know how crucial your sleep is, they’re less likely to disturb you.
-Studies have shown that we’re more likely to make positive behavioral changes if we have the support of our family.
+• Tell friends and family – If friends and family know how crucial your sleep is, they’re less likely to disturb you.
+We’re likelier to make positive behavioral changes with the support of our family.

-- Stress relief – Being a driver can be stressful and isolating.
-During your time off, find ways to relieve stress but avoid stimulants like nicotine and energy drinks.
+• Stress relief – Being a driver can be stressful and isolating.
+Find ways to relieve stress during your time off, but avoid stimulants like nicotine and energy drinks.

-- Sleeping on the road – Try to pick a safe spot to park in but still fairly quiet.
-Ensure the temperature of your berth is conducive to sleep and consider buying a good-quality pillow to feel more comfortable.
+• Sleeping on the road – Pick a safe spot to park that’s still reasonably quiet.
+Ensure the temperature of the berth is conducive to sleep, and consider buying a good-quality pillow to feel more comfortable.
 Also, put a blue filter on your phone if you keep it close to your bed.

 Teenagers And Drowsy Driving

-Teenagers’ brains are still developing, so their sleep requirements are greater than adults.
+Teenagers’ brains are still developing, so their sleep requirements are greater than those of adults.
 Teenagers should regularly sleep for 7-9.5 hours per night.

 At the same time, teenagers often stay up late and pull all-nighters, which makes them particularly susceptible to becoming tired at the wheel.